 Jennie Wintermote is a full-time mother and part-time librarian for the Western District Conference Resource Library in North Newton, Kansas.
 She is a member of First Mennonite Church in Newton, Kansas.

-Joanne Gallardo is pastor of faith formation at Berkey Avenue Mennonite Fellowship and campus pastor at Goshen College, both in Goshen, Indiana.
+Joanne Gallardo is conference minister of Indiana-Michigan Mennonite Conference of Mennonite Church USA in Goshen, Indiana.
 Originally from northwest Ohio, Joanne is a graduate of Goshen College and Anabaptist Mennonite Biblical Seminary in Elkhart, Indiana.
-Besides church work, Joanne has spent part of her career working in mental health.
+In addition to church work, Joanne has spent part of her career working in mental health.
 In her spare time, Joanne writes, sings in a women’s choir and enjoys spending time with friends.

 Melanie A. Howard is assistant professor and program director of biblical and theological studies at Fresno Pacific University in California.
 She holds dual church membership in Mennonite Church USA and the U.S. Conference of Mennonite Brethren Churches and is an active member at Willow Avenue Mennonite Church in Fresno, Calif.